7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 • Braised Australian Fresh Whole Abalone

-• Signature Trio of Treasures (Sliced Barbecued Beijing Duck, Marinated Foie Gras with Five Spice, Pan-fried Scallop with Minced Ginger)
+• Signature Trio of Treasures (Sliced Barbecued Beijing Duck, Marinated Foie Gras with Five Spices, Pan-fried Scallop with Minced Ginger)

 • Dim Sum